The Secret Life of Pets appears in an aspect ratio of approximately 1.85:1 on this Blu-ray Disc. As I expected, the transfer looked terrific.

 The disc opens with ads for Sing, Kubo and the Two Strings, Phantom Boy and Little Big Shots.
 No trailer for Pets appears here.

 Note that although all the previews and the extras also appear on the 3D disc, they remain 2D there.
 It’s too bad we don’t get 3D versions of the mini-movies.

 Buoyed by strong work from its voice actors, The Secret Life of Pets becomes a fun animated adventure.
-It offers just enough wit and charm to succeed – especially if you can take advantage of the winning 3D version.
+It offers just enough wit and charm to succeed.
 The Blu-ray boasts excellent picture along with very good audio and mediocre supplements.
 Pets becomes a likable effort.